 If there is something that isn't working for them about their sessions with their therapist, encourage them to talk to their therapist directly.
 People who are anxious often avoid bringing up certain topics with their therapist.
 There are many different options for what can help with anxiety, and it's all about finding the best fit between the person and the strategies.
 It's no big deal if one particular approach doesn't work for an individual, since there are many other options to try.

-Anxiety attacks are false alarms of the fight/flight/freeze system.
-They're different from high anxiety/worry in that they come on suddenly, and typically reach peak intensity within 10 minutes.
+Anxiety attacks are the false alarms of the fight/flight/freeze system.
+They're different from high anxiety or worry in that they come on suddenly and typically reach peak intensity within 10 minutes.
 You will generally know if someone is having an anxiety attack.
-They may appear frozen and not very coherent, or act very afraid and distraught.
+They may appear frozen and not very coherent, or they may act very afraid and distraught.
 The person may fear that they're having a heart attack or other medical emergency because their physical symptoms feel so intense.